zigzagcai/DeepSeekV3/README.md

 based on the details of DeepSeek-V3 Technical Report (https://arxiv.org/abs/2412.19437) and open-sourced projects (some code snippet just adapted from https://github.com/InternLM/InternEvo).

-Our implementation is particularly useful for fast prototyping or integration into RL systems (such as VeRL/OpenRLHF), and keeps good balance between usability and efficiency.
+Our implementation is particularly useful for fast prototyping or integration into SFT or RL systems (such as VeRL/OpenRLHF), and keeps good balance between usability and efficiency.

 ## Convert HF checkpoint to DCP checkpoint